 - Tiny heart-shaped cookie cutter and small cookie cutter.

-- Cut a heart out of a parchment paper sheet.
-Its size is up to you.
-Place it onto your serving plate/tray.
-I used a wooden cheese board.
+- Cut a heart out of parchment paper.
+Size is up to you.
+Place it on your serving tray or board (I used a wooden cheese board).

 - Rinse and thoroughly dry berries and fruits.